 Program Area: Kinesiology

-Dr. Carl Maresh is a professor and the Department Chair of Human Sciences, also serving as director of the exercise science program and director of the exercise science research laboratories.
+Dr. Carl Maresh is a professor of kinesiology in the Department of Human Sciences, also serving as director of the exercise science program and director of the exercise science research laboratories.
 His first professional appointment was director of the Health Institute at Saint Luke’s Hospital in Kansas City, Missouri.
-He was then recruited to the Midwest Research Institute (presently MRI Global) in Kansas City where he served as a senior research scientist in the departments of bio-organic chemistry and bio-behavioral sciences.
-Prior to assuming his position at The Ohio State University in 2014, Dr. Maresh was a board of trustees distinguished professor of kinesiology at the University of Connecticut where he held joint appointments in the departments of physiology & neurobiology, nutritional sciences, physical therapy and the School of Medicine.
-As director of the Human Performance Laboratory for 29 years, and department head of kinesiology from 1998-2012, he was responsible for bringing together a truly renowned group of scientists.
-As a result, his department was ranked over a 10 year period as the No. 1 kinesiology doctoral program, and most research productive kinesiology department, in the United States.
+He was then recruited to the Midwest Research Institute (presently MRI Global) in Kansas City where he served as a senior research scientist in the departments of Bio-Organic Chemistry and Bio-Behavioral Sciences.
+Prior to assuming his position at The Ohio State University in 2014, Dr. Maresh was a Board of Trustees Distinguished Professor of Kinesiology at the University of Connecticut (UConn) where he held joint appointments in the departments of Physiology & Neurobiology, Nutritional Sciences, Physical Therapy, and the School of Medicine.
+As director of the Human Performance Laboratory at UConn from 1984-2014, and department head of kinesiology from 1998-2012, he was credited with bringing together a truly renowned group of scientists.
+As a result of focused teamwork, his department was ranked over a 10-year period (2005-2015) as the #1 kinesiology doctoral program, and most research productive kinesiology department, in the United States.

 Dr. Maresh has dedicated himself to comprehensively serving his research and academic departments, and his professional organizations.
-He proudly served as a member and/or chair of several IRBs for studies involving human subjects spanning 18 years.
-He is a member of seven professional organizations, having served in several capacities including membership on a national board of trustees, as president and associate editor.
-He has served on peer review panels and/or study sections for the National Institutes of Health, Department of Defense, and National Aeronautics and Space Administration.
+He proudly served as a member and/or chair of several IRBs for studies involving human subjects, spanning an 18-year period.
+He is a member of several professional organizations, having served in many capacities including membership on a national board of trustees, as president, and associate editor.
+Dr. Maresh has served on peer review panels and/or study sections for the National Institutes of Health, Department of Defense, and National Aeronautics and Space Administration.
 He is a Fellow in the American College of Sports Medicine and the National Academy of Kinesiology.

 - PhD, Zoology and Physiology, University of Wyoming, 1976-1981